Battle for Narva Bridgehead: Meerapalu landing operation

-Seeing the condition of the front, Hitler ordered the 20th Estonian SS-Volunteer Division to be replaced on the Nevel front and transported to the Narva front.Official diary of the Sponheimer Detachment.
-KTB Archives, Berlin The arrival of the Estonian Division coincided with the prepared landing operation by the left flank of the Leningrad Front to the west coast of Lake Peipus, 120 kilometres south of Narva.
+Seeing the condition of the front, Hitler ordered the 20th Estonian SS-Volunteer Division to be replaced on the Nevel front and transported to the Narva front.
+The arrival of the Estonian Division coincided with the prepared landing operation by the left flank of the Leningrad Front to the west coast of Lake Peipus, 120 kilometres south of Narva.
 The Soviet 90th Rifle Division seized Piirissaar island in the middle of the lake on 12 February, with taking the Estonian city of Tartu as its goal.
 The Estonian Division was placed at the Yershovo bridgehead on the east coast of Lake Peipus.
 The 374th Soviet Rifle Regiment crossed Lake Peipus on 14 February, seized the coastal village of Meerapalu in a surprise attack, and formed a bridgehead.
 Additional Soviet units attacking across the lake were destroyed by 21 German Junkers Ju 87 dive bombers.
-A. Kübar (1993).
-Veebruar 1944.
-Viru Sõna, 9 March (February 1944).
 On the next day, the Soviet units were expelled from the west coast by the I.Battalion, Waffen-Grenadier Regiment der SS 45 Estland and an East Prussian battalion of the 44th Grenadier Regiment.
 Estonian sources estimate the Soviet casualties to be in the thousands.
 A battalion of the 44th Grenadier Regiment regained Piirissaar island on 17 February.

 Mereküla landing operation

 To break the last resistance, simultaneously with preparing the Meerapalu landing operation, Govorov ordered the 260th Independent Naval Infantry Brigade to prepare for an amphibious attack to the German rear in Narva.
 This was an elite unit, specially trained for an amphibious assault.
 They were transported to the Narva front by a naval unit with 26 vessels.
 The troops were to assault from the Gulf of Finland, landing several miles behind the German lines near the coastal settlement of Mereküla.
 The first company were to destroy the railway and Auvere station, the second company to occupy the railway east from Auvere, and the third company to cover the left flank and to blow up the railway bridge east of Auvere.
 Estonian sources claim that as the instructions for later action, Major Maslov ordered the slaughter of civilians.
-Eesti Sõna (1944).
-Testimony of Major Sinkov Another amphibious unit was intended to land after them.
+Another amphibious unit was intended to land after them.
 However, Estonian counterintelligence had acquired data on an amphibious operation being prepared to land in Mereküla in 1939.
 Preparing the Panther Line in 1944, the Germans placed their artillery on the coastal battery built by the Military of Estonia specifically against such a landing.
 The 517 troops commenced their operation on 14 February, landing directly in front of the German coastal artillery.
 The Norge Regiment and the coastal guards, supported by three Tiger tanks quickly responded.
 While the 2nd Shock Army artillery placed near Auvere failed to begin their attack at the agreed time, in seven and a half hours of fierce fighting, the Soviet beachhead was annihilated.